As the number of packages we order from the retail giant multiply, the body count from their delivery contractors

 - and gathering witness testimony.

 Our firm offers free legal consultations to injured workers, in English and Spanish.
-Our team of DFW worker’s compensation attorneys is standing by to help evaluate the situation and explore the ways in which we can protect their rights to seek benefits.
+Our team of DFW worker’s compensation attorneys is standing by to help evaluate the situation and explore how we can help get you the compensation you deserve.
 Call or contact us today at 214-526-7900 to schedule your appointment.

 When a driver is involved in car accidents, after seeking any necessary medical attention, it is natural to start thinking about the costs that are going to be associated with the accident if there are any injuries or property damage involved.
 When the negligent driver involved is driving a company car, it is possible the driver’s employer may be responsible for the driver’s actions.